PPP FAQs - Loan Forgiveness

 - Are there any wages excluded from payroll costs?

-- How does "Level of Payroll" factor into forgiveness?
+- How does salary/hourly wage reduction factor into forgiveness?

-- What happens if after 8-week period and prior to June 30, 2020, we still cannot go back to work and thus must terminate all employees?
+- What happens if after the covered period and prior to June 30, 2020, we still cannot go back to work and thus must terminate all employees?

 - What requirement updates were included in the PPP Loan Forgiveness Application released on May 15?

-When does the 8-week PPP Loan covered period begin?
+When does the PPP loan covered period begin?

 If you have a biweekly (or more frequent) payroll schedule, you may calculate eligible payroll costs using an "Alternative Payroll Covered Period" that begins on the first day of your first pay period following the day you received your PPP loan funds.